QUESTION: Is a homeowner allowed to install his or her own system?

 QUESTION: What are the continuing education requirements for each grade level?

-ANSWER: Grade level I— 3 hours, Grade level II—3 hours, Grade Level III— 6 hours, Grade level IV—6 hours; Inspector—6 hours of continuing education are required each calendar year.
+ANSWER: Grade level II—3 hours, Grade level IV—6 hours; Point of Sale Inspector—6 hours, Authorized Onsite Evaluator - 12 hours, and Private Compliance Inspector - 12 hours of continuing education are required each calendar year.

 QUESTION: Does my fee to the NCOWCICB cover any class training expenses?